san-zrl/chess_openings/README.md

 ### Question 1: What are the most frequently used opening systems?

-We see the expected mix of are and complex opening systems for White which is due to the fact that the analysis was performed across all games independent of the players skill levels.
+We see a mix of rare and complex opening systems which is due to the fact that the analysis was performed across all games independent of the players skill levels.